NagyD/SDLPoP/doc/Readme.txt

 * record -- Start recording immediately.
 (See the Replays section.)
 * replay or a *.P1R filename -- Start replaying immediately.
 (See the Replays section.)
-* mod "Mod Name" -- Run with custom data files from the folder "mods/Mod Name/"
+* mod "Mod Name" -- Run with custom data files from the folder "mods/Mod Name/" Hall-of-Fame and saved game files will also be placed in the mod's folder.
+* debug -- Enable debug cheats.

 Q: What keys can I use?
 A: